emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 10: Data should be stored in a machine readable-format {-}

-Not only data should be stored in an open format to ensure that data will be easily and widely accessible (see Rule #4), they should also be stored in a format that computers can make sense of.
+Not only data should be stored in an open format to ensure that it will be easily and widely accessible (see Rule 4), data should also be stored in a format that computers can make sense of.

 As datasets become increasingly larger, it is crucial that they can be parsed